 Dedicated to providing opportunities to students who otherwise may not have a chance to earn a baccalaureate degree, the Smith-Hutson Scholarship Program is targeted toward individuals with demonstrated financial need and academic potential.
 The Smith-Hutson Scholarship Program provides educational opportunities for Texas high school graduates pursuing a baccalaureate degree from Sam Houston State University.
 Additionally, the Smith-Hutson Scholarship program is available to transfer students from a Texas community college who are pursuing a baccalaureate degree at Sam Houston State University.
 The number of Smith-Hutson scholarships varies year-to-year depending on the number of qualified applicants.

-Entering students awarded Smith-Hutson Scholarships for the upcoming 2019-2020 academic year may receive financial support up to a maximum of $18,000 per academic year.
+Entering students awarded Smith-Hutson Scholarships for the upcoming 2020-2021 academic year may receive financial support up to a maximum of $18,500 per academic year.
 Other scholarships and awards received by a student reduce the Smith-Hutson award and the amount to be awarded is calculated each semester based on these other awards.
 The scholarship is renewed for a total of four years of undergraduate study (2 years for transfer students) as long as the student maintains the scholarship requirements.
-Smith-Hutson Scholars also benefit from tutorial support and academic advising from the program director and coordinator.
+Smith-Hutson Scholars also benefit from tutorial support, academic advising, mentoring, and professional development advising from the program director and coordinator.